-Understanding harmony in the Human Being- Harmony in Myself !: Understand- ing human being as a co-existence of the sentient 'l' and the material 'Body'; Understanding the needs of Self ('l') and 'Body'-happiness and physical facility; Understanding the body as an instrument of 'l'; Understanding the characteristics and activities of 'l' and harmony 'l"; Understanding the harmony of 'I' with the body: Sanyam and health; Correct appraisal of physical needs, meaning of prosperity in detail; Programs to ensure Sanyam and Health.
+Understanding harmony in the Human Being- Harmony in Myself !: Understand- ing human being as a co-existence of the sentient 'l' and the material 'Body'.
+Understanding the needs of Self ('l') and 'Body'-happiness and physical facility; Understanding the body as an instrument of 'I"; Understanding the characteristics and activities of 'I' and harmony 'I"; Understanding the harmony of 'I' with the body: Sanyam and health; Correct appraisal of physical needs, meaning of prosperity in detail; Programs to ensure Sanyam and Health.

-Understanding Harmony in the Family and Society-Harmony in Human-Human Relationship: V Swalling Understanding values in human-human relationship: meaning of institution relationships) and program for its fulfillment to ensure mutual happiness: Trust and Respect as the foundational values of relationship; Understanding the meaning of Trust; difference between intention and competence; Understanding the meaning of respect, Difference between respect and differentiation; the other salient values in rela- tionship; Understanding harmony in the society; Visualizing a universal harmonious order in society.
+Understanding Harmony in the Family and Society-Harmony in Human-tuman Relationship: Visually Understanding values in human-human relationship: relationships) and program for its fulfillment to ensure mutual happiness: Trust and Respect as the foundational values of relationship; Understanding the meaning of Trust; difference between intention and competence: Understanding the meaning of respect, Difference between respect and differentiation; the other salient values in rela-tionship; Understanding harmony in the society; Visualizing a universal harmonious order in society.